From Ovulation to Pregnancy

 What is ovulation?

-Each month, your ovaries produce eggs that develop into tiny sacs called follicles.
-During ovulation, the follicle ruptures and releases an egg.
-This usually occurs two weeks before menstruation.
-The days before ovulation are the most fertile days of your cycle.
-During this period, the cervical mucus is translucent to help the sperm reach the egg and fertilise it.
-You can closely monitor your cervical mucus to know your ovulation.
+Each month, your ovaries produce eggs in small sacs called follicles.
+During ovulation, a follicle releases an egg, usually about two weeks before menstruation.
+The days leading up to ovulation are the most fertile, and cervical mucus becomes clear to help sperm reach the egg.
+Tracking cervical mucus can help identify ovulation.

 How does fertilization happen?